alcp1/HMSG/README.md

     ```
 ## Initial Test
 At this point you should be able to read and write messages to the CAN Bus using the CAN Utils (see additional resources below).
 You can use this tool to check your setup before compiling and running the code.
-## Complie the HMSG code and run it:
+## Compile the HMSG code and run it:
 * STEP 1: Go to user folder:
     ```
     cd /home/pi